Latisse at MediAesthetics Thunder Bay

 HOW DOES LATISSE WORK?

-Latisse is a Health Canada–approved treatment designed to enhance the length, thickness, and darkness of your natural eyelashes.
+Available at MediAesthetics Thunder Bay, Latisse is a Health Canada–approved treatment designed to enhance the length, thickness, and darkness of your natural eyelashes.
 Its active ingredient, bimatoprost, works by extending the growth phase of your lashes while increasing the number of hairs that grow.
-Applied once daily to the upper lash line, Latisse gradually delivers visible results within weeks—most users notice fuller, longer lashes by week 8, with optimal results at 12 to 16 weeks.
-Consistent use is key to maintaining your beautiful, natural-looking lashes.
+Applied once daily to the upper lash line, Latisse gradually delivers visible results within weeks, with many users noticing fuller, longer lashes by week 8 and optimal results developing between 12 to 16 weeks.
+Consistent use helps maintain beautifully enhanced, natural-looking lashes.

 WHAT TO EXPECT